 By contrast, in equitable distribution states, a judge divides marital property based on equity—what’s fair.

 This does not always mean a 50/50 split.

-If your husband is unemployed because of a disability that makes him unable to work, a judge may grant him a larger share of the property.
+If my husband won’t get a job because of a disability that makes him unable to work, a judge may grant him a larger share of the property.